MicrosoftDocs/win32/desktop-src/Msi/product-mediadisks.md

-﻿---
+---
-Description: 'The MediaDisks property enumerates all the media disks for this product instance.
+Description: The MediaDisks property enumerates all the media disks for this product instance.
 This property calls the MsiSourceListEnumMediaDisks.
-Returns the disk information as an array of Record objects.' ms.assetid: '9ea7c9a8-4ff1-4b26-a8d5-c23510650566'
+Returns the disk information as an array of Record objects. ms.assetid: 9ea7c9a8-4ff1-4b26-a8d5-c23510650566
-title: 'Product.MediaDisks property'
+title: Product.MediaDisks property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Product.MediaDisks property

 The **MediaDisks** property enumerates all the media disks for this product instance.
-This property calls the [**MsiSourceListEnumMediaDisks**](msisourcelistenummediadisks.md).
+This property calls the [**MsiSourceListEnumMediaDisks**](/windows/win32/Msi/nf-msi-msisourcelistenummediadisksa?branch=master).
 Returns the disk information as an array of [**Record**](record-object.md) objects.

 This property is read-only.